 Chris was born and raised in Multnomah County.
 He holds a bachelor’s degree in political science from the University of Oregon and a master's degree in public policy from the University of Maryland.
 He lives in the Hollywood neighborhood, just blocks from where he grew up.

 Hayden Miller is a lifelong Oregonian with a passion for his home state.
 Born in Beaverton and raised in Hood River, Hayden attended Willamette University for one year before leaving school to work in the office of House Speaker Tina Kotek in the 2015 and 2016 legislative sessions.
 During the 2016 election cycle, Hayden worked as a political organizer for a statewide ballot measure campaign.

 Following the 2016 election, Hayden began serving as Constituent Relations & Policy Liaison to Multnomah County Commissioner Jessica Vega Pederson.
-In 2017, he began serving as a member of the Basic Rights Oregon Equality PAC board, and in 2018 he joined the board of directors of Next Up, a non-profit focused on youth engagement formerly known as The Bus Project.
+In 2018 he joined the board of directors of Next Up, a non-profit focused on youth engagement formerly known as The Bus Project.